mkoron/RPS_1983/README.md

-PRS_1983
+RPS_1983
 ========

-A Paper-Rock-Scissors game with  an early eighties flavor.
+A Rock-Paper-Scissors game with  an early eighties flavor.
 The game is created for Treehouse Python paper-rock-scissors contest.

+Be sure that you downloaded all the txt files as well because they contain ASCII images for the game.